laurenmedica/DSP2/README.md

 This project compares two machine learning approaches:

 - Recent-10 games performance
 - Full historical performance

+The goal is to predict **NBA game upsets**, defined as games where a team with a win probability ≤ 0.40 wins.

-We evaluate performance primarily using **F1 score**.
+We evaluate performance using both **F1 score** and **ROC-AUC**.

+Because upsets are relatively rare events, F1 score alone does not fully capture model performance.
+We initially used F1 score, but incorporated **ROC-AUC as a primary metric** since it better measures how well the model distinguishes between upset and non-upset games across all thresholds.
+We also evaluate **average precision (AP)** and use a **precision-recall curve to select an optimal classification threshold**, rather than relying on a fixed cutoff like 0.5.

 **Key Result:**
-The recent-performance and full-history models capture different aspects of team behavior, highlighting the tradeoff between short-term momentum and long-term trends.

----

-## Installation

-Clone the repository:

-git clone <your-repo-link>
-cd <repo-name>

-Install required packages:

-pip install -r requirements.txt
+Both models perform similarly, but the full-history model slightly outperforms in ROC-AUC, suggesting stronger overall ranking ability, while the recent-performance model better captures short-term trends.

 ---